-&quot;Modello C/3 -"Modello per il riconoscimento dello status di rifugiato ai sensi della Convenzione di Ginevra" (Form for the recognition of the refugee status in the meaning of the Geneva Convention)
+4 "Modello C/3€ -"Modello per il riconoscimento dello status di rifugiato ai sensi della Convenzione di Ginevra" (Form for the recognition of the refugee status in the meaning of the Geneva Convention).

-According to the Procedure Decree, when a person claims asylum, police authorities inform the applicant about the asylum procedure and their rights and obligations, times and any means (i.e. relevant documentation) at their disposal to support the application.
+According to the Procedure Decree5, when a person claims asylum, police authorities inform the applicant about the asylum procedure and their rights and obligations, times and any means (i.e. relevant documentation) at their disposal to support the application.
 In this regard police authorities should hand over an information leaflet.
-In addition, the Reception Decree provides that police authorities, within maximum 15 days from the presentation of the asylum request, should provide information related to the reception conditions of the asylum seekers and accordingly hand over information leaflets.
+In addition, the Reception Decree6 provides that police authorities, within maximum 15 days from the presentation of the asylum request, should provide information related to the reception conditions of the asylum seekers and accordingly hand over information leaflets.

 The leaflets, both those illustrating the different phases of the asylum procedure and those concerning the reception conditions, are drafted in 10 languages.
 However, the practice of distribution of these brochures by police authorities is actually quite rare.
-Moreover, although the Italian legislation does not explicitly state that the information must be provided also orally, in practice it happens but not in a systematic manner and on the discretion of police authorities.
+Moreover, although the Italian legislation does not explicitly state that the information must be provided also orally, in practice it happens but not in a systematic manner and at the discretion of police authorities.
 Therefore, adequate information is not constantly and regularly ensured mainly due to the inadequate number of police staff dealing with the number of asylum requests as well as to the shortage of professional interpreters and linguistic mediators.

 With the filling in of the verbale, the formal stage of applying for international protection is concluded.
 The "fotosegnalamento" and the formal registration of the international protection application do not always take place at the same time, especially in big cities, due to the high number of asylum requests and to the shortage of police staff.
 By law, there is no time frame concerning the formal registration of the asylum request.
-In practice, the formal registration of the asylum request may take place after weeks from the date the asylum seeker has made their asylum claim.
+In practice, the formal registration of the asylum request may take place weeks after the date the asylum seeker has made their asylum claim.
+The delay creates difficulties for asylum seekers who, in the meantime, might not have access to the reception system and the national health system (with the exception of emergency health care).